-UDP services are very simple but they provide no guarantee whatsoever, is up to applications (the application protocol) solving problems that may arise.
+UDP services are very simple, but they provide no guarantees whatsoever, is up to applications (the application protocol) solving problems that may arise.

-There is no grantee a sent datagram will ever reach the destination, neither any feedback to the sender concerning the delivery success.
+There's no warranty a sent datagram will ever reach the destination, neither any feedback to the sender concerning the delivery success.
 Due to unhandled delivery issues, poorly designed application protocols can easily compromise transactions.

-The following diagram represents the standard interaction between a UDP client and server:
+The following diagram represents the standard interaction between a UDP client and a UDP server:

-In this case, problems with UDP's lack of reliability will arise on the client side.
-The issue is the client trusts there will be a reply from the server.
-If no reply is received the client blocks forever in the Receive call.
+In this case, problems with UDP lack of reliability will arise on the client side.
+The issue is, the client trusts there will be a reply from the server, if no reply is received the client blocks forever waiting for a reply that will never arrive.

-No reply being received by the client can be due to any of the following three causes: the request was lost, the server failed to reply (crashed or is offline), or the reply was lost.
+No reply being received by the client can be due to any of the following three causes: the request was lost, the server failed to reply (crashed or it's offline), or the reply was lost.